 A binary spatial tree that partitions a dataset into successively smaller and tighter ball nodes whose boundaries are defined by a sphere.
 Ball Trees work well in higher dimensions since the partitioning schema does not rely on a finite number of 1-dimensional axis aligned splits as with k-d trees.

-Data Type Compatibility: Continuous
+Data Type Compatibility: Depends on distance kernel

 |1||max leaf size||30||int||The maximum number of samples that each leaf node can contain.|